In a very difficult year, innovative STEM educators are shining to win the 2021 Vernier / NSTA Technology Awards | ExBulletin

 Category: High school

-Physics teacher Jacob Bowman goes to physics class by partially using data collection solutions from Jacob Bowman, Western High School, Russiaville, Vernia, Indiana to provide learning opportunities supported by technology.
-Student enrollment has increased significantly.
-Activities such as Biot-Savart experiments involve students in designing and conducting surveys.
-With this award, Bowman will use probeware, which directly interfaces with student iPad tablets, in new and innovative ways, both inside and outside traditional labs.
-Setting.
+By providing learning opportunities supported by technology, partly using Vernier data collection solutions, physics teacher Jacob Bowman has significantly increased student enrollment in physics classes. ..
+Activities such as the Biot-Savart method experiment involve students in designing and conducting surveys.
+With this award, Bowman plans to take advantage of probeware that directly interfaces with student iPad tablets in a new and innovative way, both inside and outside the traditional lab environment.

-Joe Muise, St. Joe Muise, a teacher at ThomasMore Collegiate, Burnaby, and BC Science, frequently invites students to small-scale surveys using data collection techniques, from temperature measurements during specific heat experiments to current and voltage measurements during various circuit experiments.
-Engage and show to students.
-That physics is around them.
+Science teacher Joe Muse frequently involves students in small-scale surveys using data collection techniques, from temperature measurements during specific heat experiments to current and voltage measurements during various circuit experiments, and physics.
+Shows students that there are around them.
 The newly acquired digital sensors will help students collect data more accurately during these experiments.
 In addition, it will be used in student-led research projects created by Muise.
 This project allows students to apply their knowledge to explore areas of personal interest.

 Category: University

-Katrina Henry, Virginia Wesleyan University, Virginia Beach, VAK Atrina Henry, Associate Professor of Physics and Earth / Environmental Studies, has decided to incorporate physiology probeware and equipment into a recently created non-scientific physics class lab.
-I am planning.
+Katrina Henry, an assistant professor of physics and earth / environment research, plans to incorporate physiology probeware and equipment into a recently created non-scientific physics-class laboratory.
 Students previously benefited from the standard physics probeware that the university already had, but the amount of oxygen used when singing and playing wind instruments in a real data-driven manner, etc. How you will be able to focus more on the biological aspects of sound physics.

 For more information on the Vernier / NSTA Technology Awards, please visit www.vernier.com/ grants.